 Many people consider buying a house together, for many different reasons.
 Whether it is your first-time home or an investment property, buying a house together does have its perks.
 If done with care, this arrangement can be very beneficial in getting you a house that you may not have otherwise been able to afford.
-Be sure to figure out the details explained in this article prior to buying a house together, though, in order to avoid financial and legal chaos.
+Be sure to figure out the details explained in this article prior to buying a house together to avoid financial and legal chaos.

-When you take ownership of property, you receive a piece of paper, called a "deed," that shows you have title.
+When you take ownership of property, you receive a piece of paper called a "deed," which shows you have title.
 This deed explains how you want to own the property.
-When you and another person or persons are buying a house together, you can own the property either as tenants in common (TIC) or as joint tenants with the right of survivorship (JTWROS).
+When you and another person are buying a house together, you can own the property either as tenants in common (TIC) or as joint tenants with the right of survivorship (JTWROS).
 You still own the home in each scenario, but the implications of each are different.

-Each tenant in common owns his or her own separate and distinct share of the same property.
+In a tenancy in common, each tenant owns his or her own separate and distinct share of the same property.
 The size of this ownership share may vary, but each person has an undivided, equal right to use and occupy the entire property.
-When a tenant in common dies, his or her share of the property goes to his or her beneficiaries, rather than to the other tenants in common.
+When a tenant in common dies, their share of the property goes to their beneficiaries, rather than to the other tenants in common.
 This form of holding title is most common with unmarried persons, especially if they each contribute a different amount towards the property.

-In both TIC and JTWROS, when one of the tenants wants to sell his or her part, he or she would sell his or her interest in the property.
-This is because it would not be feasible to divide the house down the middle and each own respective portions.
-The buyer would get the same rights and interests as the seller had.
+In both TIC and JTWROS, when one of the tenants wants to sell their part, they would sell their interest in the property.
+This is because it would not be feasible to divide the house down the middle and each own their respective portions.
+The home buyer would get the same rights and interests as the seller had.
 If you are buying a house together as a rental property, each tenant would be entitled to a portion of the rental income, proportionate to his or her share.

 If you have a TIC, you have more options, because you don't have to divide your interests 50/50.
-Instead you can divide the shares into fractional ownership.
+Instead, you can divide the shares into fractional ownership.
 Some people decide who owns what based on how much money each tenant contributes.
-You could also agree that tenant A is going to receive a larger share, because of all of the maintenance she does; or that tenant B deserves a larger share, because he pays all of the property taxes each year.
+You could also agree that tenant A is going to receive a larger share, because of all of the maintenance they do; or that tenant B deserves a larger share because they pay all of the property taxes each year.
 However you want to divide it up is fine, just as long as you all agree.

 You have every right to destroy your interest in the property by conveying your interest to someone else.
 You do not need any of the other tenant's permission to do this, as it is your property right to keep or sell your interest as you wish.